-Autonomous car fatality in Arizona puts focus on regulations
+Autonomous-car fatality in Arizona puts focus on regulations

 SAN FRANCISCO — Arizona officials saw opportunity when Uber and other companies began testing driverless cars a few years ago.
 Promising to keep oversight light, they invited the companies to test their robotic vehicles on the state’s roads.

-Then on Sunday night, an autonomous car operated by Uber — and with an emergency backup driver behind the wheel — struck and killed a woman on a street in Tempe, Arizona.
+Then on Sunday night, an autonomous car operated by Uber — and with an emergency backup driver behind the wheel — struck and killed a woman on a street in Tempe.
 It was believed to be the first pedestrian death associated with self-driving technology.
 The company quickly suspended testing in Tempe as well as in Pittsburgh, San Francisco and Toronto.

 The accident was a reminder that self-driving technology is still in the experimental stage, and governments are still trying to figure out how to regulate it.